tgomiero/econometrics.f/README.md

  The econometric analysis is based on the book I used, Econometric Methods by Jack Johnston, and the class notes from Econometrics 1 (and possibly
  2) that I took at FEA-USP.
- Several excerpts have been rewritten based on the main book with the aim of developing my writing skills in R and LaTeX.
-Similarly, the tables in the book have been rewritten and/or adapted in LaTeX or using Rstudio to further develop my skills in these environments.
+ Several excerpts have been rewritten/adapted based on the main book (and class notes) with the aim of developing my writing skills in R and LaTeX.

  Most of the statistical calculations were carried out in Rstudio with the same